The World On the Threshold of an “All Things Mobile” Era

 About CTIA Wireless

-CTIA, The Wireless Association® (http://www.ctia.org/), is an international nonprofit membership organization that has represented the wireless communications industry since 1984.
-Association members include wireless carriers and their suppliers as well as providers and manufacturers of wireless data services and products.
+CTIA, The Wireless Association® (http://www.ctia.org/), is an international nonprofit membership organization representing the wireless communications industry since 1984.
+Association members include wireless carriers and their suppliers, providers, and manufacturers of wireless data services and products.

 The association advocates on behalf of its members at all levels of government.
-CTIA also coordinates the industry’s voluntary efforts to provide consumers with a variety of choices and information regarding their wireless products and services.
-This includes the voluntary industry guidelines, programs that promote mobile device recycling and reusing, and wireless accessibility for individuals with disabilities.
+CTIA also coordinates the industry’s voluntary efforts to provide consumers with various choices and information regarding their wireless products and services.
+This includes voluntary industry guidelines, programs that promote mobile device recycling and reusing, and wireless accessibility for individuals with disabilities.

-CTIA also supports numerous important industry initiatives and operates the industry’s leading trade shows as well as equipment testing and certification programs to ensure a high standard of quality for consumers.
+CTIA also supports numerous important industry initiatives and operates the industry’s leading trade shows, equipment testing, and certification programs to ensure a high standard of quality for consumers.